Louis Linwood Voit III Player Props: Brewers vs. Mariners

 Louis Linwood Voit III At The Plate

+- Voit enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .350.

-- In four of eight games this season (50.0%) Voit has picked up a hit, and in three of those games he had more than one (37.5%).
+- Voit has reached base via a hit in five games this year (of nine played), and had multiple hits in three of those games.

-- In eight games played this season, he has not gone deep.
+- In nine games played this season, he has not gone deep.

-- Voit has an RBI in one game this year, and it was more than one in that game.
+- Voit has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored a run in three of eight games so far this year.
+- He has scored in four of nine games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.